charlielee206/Yet_Another_Arduino_Bomb_Diffusal_Game/README.md

 What more do I need to say?

 ## How it works
-The game can be seperated into three catagories: The main module, multiple puzzle modules, and an optional effects module. (well, technically even the puzzle modules are optional, but you get what I mean...)
+The game can be seperated into three catagories: The main module, multiple puzzle modules, and an optional effects module. (well, technically even the puzzle modules are optional, but you get what I mean...)</br>
 The main game logic is handled by the main module.
 Remaining time, the number of strikes, cleared modules, clock and clear/strike display...</br>
 The main module constantly checks each puzzle module if the player has cleared it, or made an error.
-If any of these actions happen, the main module acts accordingly.
+If any of these actions happen, the main module acts accordingly.</br>
 Each puzzle module is self-contained, (Unless you design it otherwise) and handles its minigame/puzzle logic on its own.
-Most of the time, the puzzle modules should work on its own.
+Most of the time, the puzzle modules should work on its own.</br>
 For some advanced modules, other information may be required.
 The main module broadcasts remaining time and the number of strikes via I2C.
-This information can be recieved and used accordingly.
+This information can be recieved and used accordingly.</br>
 The effects module may be placed in or outside of the bomb.
-It is hooked up to all sorts of bells and whistles, and deploys different effects based on the outcome of the game.
+It is hooked up to all sorts of bells and whistles, and deploys different effects based on the outcome of the game. </br>

 ## Making your own modules
 Each module should have 2 basic outputs: a 'strike' output and a 'clear' output.</br>